- How to Use CBD Oil

 How quickly is CBD absorbed and how long does it take to feel the effects?

 People use CBD in many different ways, from oil drops taken sublingually, capsules, vaping, edibles, topicals in creams and balms.
 Research has shown that vaping CBD offers the fastest means of CBD delivery to the body.
-It enters the bloodstream directly through the lungs and the majority of people feel the effects within 5-10 minutes.
-Another way to feel the effects quickly is by taking CBD sublingually, under the tongue, with CBD oil drops.
-This is absorbed by the mucous membranes and then directly into the bloodstream.
-The effects of CBD take longer if it is absorbed through the digestive system or liver to be metabolised.
+It enters the bloodstream directly through the lungs and the majority of people feel the it within 5-10 minutes.
+Another way to feel the effects quickly is by taking it sublingually, under the tongue, with oil drops.

 CBD Oil Benefits – The Endocannabinoid System.